Choco31415/JavaMediawikiBot/README.md

 To create a Mediawiki bot, create a Java class.
 It will need to extend either one of these two classes:

+`src/WikiBot/core/GenericBot.java`

+* Extending this class gives access to a plethora of methods for interfacing with Mediawiki.

 `src/WikiBot/core/BotPanel.java`

-* Extending from this class gives access to a GUI as well as better control over edits to a wiki.
-Please note, you will have to update `core/BotFrame.java` for your bot to run.
+* Extending this class gives access to GenericBot's methods, plus a GUI for better control of the bot's edit flow.
+Please note, the bot's main method will have to instantiate itself for the GUI to appear.
+See `InterwikiBot.java` for an example.
-Your bot's main method will also be in `core/BotFrame.java`.
-All bot code should be in the bot class under the required method named `code()`.

-`src/WikiBot/core/GenericBot.java`

-* Extending this class does not give a GUI.
-You will have to create a main method to run bot code.
+When extending a class, the constructor must include either:

+`
+super(String family, String homeWikiLanguage) super(File family, String homeWikiLanguage)
+`

+`family` specifies a wiki family file.
+A bot may then access the wikis in the family file.
+A String `family` refers to a default included wiki family, and must be "Scratch", "DwarfFortress", or "Wikipedia".
+A File `family` simply must point to a wiki family file.

+`homeWikiLanguage` specifies the default wiki of a bot.

+### Coding the bot.

+Half of the API commands are recommended used raw, half are not.
+This can be checked in the command's class documentation.

+If a command is recommended used raw, then simply run `APIcommand(APIcommand command)`.

+If a command is not recommended user raw, then use GenericBot methods.

+### Tips

+Coding Tips:
+* To queue a command for review, use `proposeEdit(APIcommand command)`.
+This requires the GUI.

-### Examples
+## Examples

 One example bot is included in the project, and it is called `InterwikiBot.java`.

+## Contributing

+To contribute, make an issue or a pull request!
+In each Pull Request, make sure to include the situations under which your code was tested.

-## Project Tree
+### Project Tree

 Useful bot methods and bot settings may be found in various places.